Safety

 Back to top

-Q21) Do older drivers have a higher collision rate compared to middle-aged drivers?
+Q21) Do older drivers have a higher casualty rate compared to other drivers?

-Overall, in 2021, around a fifth of all car drivers killed were older drivers (defined as over 70), with around 12 per cent of all killed or seriously injured casualties in car collisions being in collisions involving older drivers.
+A21) Yes.
+Overall, in 2023, around a quarter of all car drivers killed were older drivers, with 11 per cent of all casualties in car collisions being in collisions involving older drivers (defined as 70 or over).

 Back to top